davidfliu/Speech-Analysis/README.md

 # Speech-Analysis

 Python program to parse speeches for manipulative language.

+Two sample speeches are provided to use.